Recurrent neural networks: vanishing and exploding gradients are not the end of the story: Signal propagation in deep recurrent networks at initialization

 \section{Signal propagation in deep recurrent networks at initialization}

-The ultimate goal of our theoretical quest is to gain practical insights into the training of recurrent networks.
-Specifically, we aim to verify whether the trends established theoretically and in controlled experiments hold in practice, by studying signal propagation at initialization.
+The ultimate goal of our theoretical quest is to gain insights into the training of practical recurrent network architectures.
+Specifically, we aim to verify whether the trends established theoretically and in controlled experiments hold in practice, by studying signal propagation at initialization on a realistic next-token prediction natural language processing task.

-We provide sequences of 512 text tokens as input to deep recurrent networks that contain four blocks of 256 hidden neurons each and use a next-token prediction loss to measure their performance.
+To that matter, we provide sentences as input to deep recurrent networks that contain four blocks and use a next-token prediction loss to measure their performance.
 Each block consists of a recurrent layer followed by a feedforward gated linear unit \cite{dauphin_language_2017}.
 By default, there are no normalization layers in this architecture.
 More details can be found in Appendix~\ref{subsec:app_exp_setup_practice}.
-We empirically study how $\E[h_t^2]$ and $\E[\mathrm{d}_\theta h_t^2]$ evolve when the memory of the recurrent layer, controlled by $\nu$, increases.
-We compare three different recurrent layers: a complex-valued diagonal RNN (cRNN), a LRU and a LSTM initialized with the chrono initialization \cite{tallec_can_2018}.
+We empirically study how $\E[h_t^2]$ and $\E[(\mathrm{d}_\theta L)^2]$ evolve when the characteristic time scale of the recurrent layers, controlled through $\nu_0$, increases.
+We compare three different recurrent layers: a complex-valued diagonal RNN (cRNN), a LRU and a GRU initialized with the Chrono initialization \cite{tallec_can_2018}.

 The results are consistent with our theory.
-Complex-valued RNNs suffer from the curse of memory.
-LRUs almost perfectly mitigate this effect in the forward pass (Fig.~\ref{fig:practice}.A) as well as in the backward pass (Fig.~\ref{fig:practice}.B), except for the angle parameter $\theta$, as expected.
+Complex-valued RNNs suffer from the curse of memory and recurrent parameters grow faster to infinity than the rest as $\nu_0$ goes to 1.
+Perhaps more surprisingly, a finer grain analysis reveals that the gradient magnitude is independent of the layer; see Figure~\ref{fig:layer-wise-practice}.
+LRUs almost perfectly mitigate exploding behaviors in the forward pass (Figure~\ref{fig:practice}.A) as well as in the backward pass (Figure~\ref{fig:practice}.B), except for the angle parameter, consistently with our previous analysis.
 We also wonder whether layer normalization can replace the input normalization and reparametrization of the LRU.
-We find that it mitigates the memory-induced gradient explosion at the macroscopic level (Fig.~\ref{fig:practice}.C), but it likely kills any learning signal for the smallest eigenvalues.
-Finally, the LSTM manages to keep the gradient norm constant over different level of memory, consistently with the intuition we developed in Section~\ref{subsec:com_architectures}, although the LSTM-specific parameters exhibit smaller gradients than the feedforward parameters.
+We find that it mitigates the memory-induced gradient explosion at the macroscopic level (Figure~\ref{fig:practice}.C), but it likely kills any learning signal for the smallest eigenvalues \cite{orvieto_resurrecting_2023}.
+Finally, the GRU manages to keep the gradient magnitude constant over different characteristic time constants, consistently with the intuition we developed in Section~\ref{subsec:com_architectures}.
+Preliminary experiments revealed that same trends also hold for LSTMs.